Bile Flow: Top 15 Herbs to Support Liver & Gallbladder

 Mint

 Mint is a powerful superfood herb that is used all around the world for its health benefits and delicious taste.
 It helps to stimulate your digestive system and may help to relieve stomach and intestinal problems.
-It acts as a natural relaxer that helps to smooth the muscle of your gut wall.
+It acts as a natural relaxer that helps to smooth the muscles of your gut wall.
 It may benefit your liver and gallbladder health.

 You may use mint a number of ways.
 You may add mint to your salads, dips, and dishes.
 You may try some mint tea or this Lemon Mint Berry Flavored Water.
 You may learn more about the benefits of mint and peppermint from this article.